Aviationweb déjà vu Luchtvaart déjà vu aeroplanes gallery

 RN FB735

 Stinson Vultee V-77 Gull Wing Reliant NC64435 was built in 1943 by the Stinson Aircraft Division of Vultee Inc. for the Royal Navy as an AT-19 / Stinson Reliant during WWII.
 In total the RN Fleet Air Arm ordered 250 Stinson AT-19 Reliant I under Contract No. DA1072-10 (Serial Numbers: FB523-FB772, ex USAAF 42-43964-44213) and 250 Stinson AT-19 Reliant I under Contract No. DA-1072 (Serial Numbers: FK814-FL163, ex USAAF 42-46640-46889).
 The aircraft were produced in in Romulus, Michigan where the current Detroit Metro Airport sits today.
 However 500 aircraft were ordered and built, it is not known how many actually went to England or overseas, and how many stayed unassembled in crates in the US.
 The lend-lease aircraft that were delivered were used as an advanced trainer, utility passenger carrier and for photo-reconnaissance work.
 After the war, reportedly 353 AT-19 Stinson Reliant aircraft were returned from England and overseas to the United States, with the last aircraft returned to Norfolk, Virginia, in February 1946.
 The US authorities attempted to sell the former Fleet Air Arm Reliants as "war surplus", but no one could buy them because the AT-19 / Reliant I had never been certified as a civilian aircraft.
-Vultee bought them all up and "remanufactured" them as the V-77 to comply with the type certificate, that was approved by the FAA on 26 November 1946.
+Vultee bought them all up and "re-manufactured" them as the V-77 to comply with the type certificate, that was approved by the FAA on 26 November 1946.
 As a result all of the wartime Reliants are known as V-77's instead of SR-10s.
 All the V-77's show a manufacture date in 1946 and the factory started new logs, so the military logs are not associated with the individual airplanes.
-The Stinson Vultee V-77 Gull Wing Reliant "NC64435" airframe received the c/n 77-499.
+The Stinson Vultee V-77 Gull Wing Reliant "NC64435" airframe received the s/n 77-499.
+However, of the Stinson Vultee V-77 Gull Wing Reliant s/n 77-499 is known that this airframe was built as AT-19 / Reliant I USAAF 42-43964 and served as FB771 with the Fleet Air Arm.
 On 18 April 1958, the aircraft was registered N64435 in the USA.
 In November 1988, the N64435 was registered with European Aircraft Charter Inc, Wilmington, Delaware.
 The Stinson Vultee V-77 Gull Wing Reliant N64435 was painted in pre-war 'American Airlines' colors with registration NC64435 and was seen at oldtimer fly-ins, like the 1994 fly-in at Oldenburg-Hatten.
 In 1995, the aircraft was stored after an incident.
 On 3 June 2006, the aircraft was registered with David O Michaud, Nurnberg.
 On 14 February 2011, the aircraft was registered with Gk Aviation Consulting Inc., Wilmington, Delaware.
 On 13 february 2015, the N64435 was registered with Egmond Aircraft LLC, Lewis, Delaware.
 In March 2015, after about twenty-years in storage in Germany, the fuselage, wings, etc. of the N64435 were delivered at Hoogeveen airfield in the Netherlands.
 On 29 June 2015, the Stinson Vultee V-77 Gull Wing was seen in pre-war American Airlines colors at Hoogeveen airfield after rebuilt and major overhaul by ATN Aircraft Division in association with Howard Cox.
 The colors are based on the colors of the pre-war Stinson SR-9C Reliants operated by American Airlines for instrument pilot training and route survey.
 On 30 June 2015, the aircraft flew first after its restoration and was flown by its owner Howard Cox.
 The restoration of the Stinson Vultee V-77 Gull Wing Reliant N64435 will be finished in the UK with a repaint.

 page last updated: 02-07-2015